An Effective Career Planning Process Involves:

 Examples of values include: helping society, working under pressure, group affiliation, stability, security, status, working alone or with groups, having a positive impact on others, and many others.

-Meeting with an Academic Counselor in the Academic Success Center and visiting the Major and Career Exploration Center along with reviewing the online Occupational Outlook Handbook are all ways to start the exploration process.
-You can also view the “What can I Do with This Major” index to connect majors to Careers.
+Meeting with an Academic Counselor in the Academic Success Center and visiting the Major and Career Exploration Center along with reviewing the Online Occupational Handbook are all ways to start the exploration process.
+You can also view the "What Can I Do With This Major" link to connect with other majors.

 You need to honestly evaluate your options.
 Do you value physicians and have an interest in being a doctor, but have little skills in science?
 Does your desired occupation require an advanced degree, but your future commitments preclude graduate study?
 Do you have a strong interest in the arts, but your family is convinced you will become a CPA like your father?
 There are often ways to get around some of the obstacles during the reality check, but it is still important to face these obstacles and be realistic about whether you can overcome them.